DATA PROTECTION AND PRIVACY:

-We process personal information relating to our pupils and may receive information about them from their previous school or college, local authority, the Department for Education (DfE) and the Learning Records Service (LRS).
-We hold this personal data to:
+We process personal information relating to our pupils and their parents and/or guardians.
+As well as collecting this information directly from parents and guardians, we may also receive information from a pupil’s previous school or college, the Local Authority, the NHS, Social Services, the Department for Education (DfE) and the Learning Records Service (LRS).
+We are required to have some of this data in order to meet our statutory obligations.
+We also hold this personal data to:

 - support our pupils’ learning